andrewwhitten/Azure-IoT-Central-AZ3166-Setup/README.md

 The Microsoft Azure IOT Central still works as fine as before, however it no longer has a template for my device!
 I'm not sure why they removed it, so I have recreated from the raw data and am sharing here on Github.

+# Instructions

 Step 1: In your Azure IOT Central account, go to Device Templates and create 'New'

 Step 2: Create a custom device template IOT 'Device'.
 Click 'Next: Customize':